NCERT Solutions for Class 12 Chapter 3: Poem By Blake: Free PDF Download

 The Diving Image

 The first poem of Class 12 English Kaleidoscope Chapter 3 poems by Blake suggests the significance of God’s image and presents how it reflects on humankind.
-This lyrical voice further personifies virtues that include mercy, pity, peace and love.
+This lyrical voice further personifies virtues that include mercy, pity, peace, and love.
 It also suggests that these qualities represent God on Earth.
 These 4 virtues are also referred to as ‘virtues of delight’.
 The poet then suggests that humankind prays to these figures during distress and asks for blessings as they are an embodiment of God.
 It further explains how these qualities are to be found in human beings too.

 Here, mercy is in the human heart, Pity is on the human face, Love remains in the form of the human body and Peace is a dress that humankind wears.
-Therefore, the prayers towards these virtues are directed to the divine qualities of a human being.
+Therefore, the prayers for these virtues are directed to the divine qualities of a human being.
 Lastly, the poet suggests that everyone should nurture these qualities, irrespective of his/her religion or culture.